section-engineering-education/engineering-education/content/articles/natural-language-processing-using-tensorflow-and-bert-model/index.md

   - url: /engineering-education/natural-language-processing-using-tensorflow-and-bert-model/hero.png
     alt: Natural language processing using TensorFlow and Bert Model Hero Image
 ---
-Natural language processing (NLP) is a subfield in artificial intelligence that enables computers to comprehend texts and spoken words as human beings.
+Natural language processing (NLP) is a subfield of Artificial Intelligence that enables computers to understand texts and spoken words.
 <!--more-->
 Through building of NLP models, the models can perform essential tasks such as [speech recognition](https://monkeylearn.com/blog/natural-language-processing-applications/#speech), [sentiment analysis](https://monkeylearn.com/blog/natural-language-processing-applications/#sentiment-analysis), [intent classification](https://monkeylearn.com/blog/natural-language-processing-applications/#intent), [machine translation](https://monkeylearn.com/blog/natural-language-processing-applications/#translation), [spam filtering](https://mailchimp.com/help/about-spam-filters/) and [chatbot systems](https://monkeylearn.com/blog/natural-language-processing-applications/#chatbots).

 In this tutorial, we will build a sentiment analysis model using [BERT](https://huggingface.co/docs/transformers/model_doc/bert) and [TensorFlow](https://www.tensorflow.org/).

-BERT is a pre-trained model for natural language processing.
+BERT is a pre-trained model for Natural Language Processing.
 We will use TensorFlow to create the input, intermediate, and output layers.

 ### Table of contents
 - [Prerequisites](#prerequisites)